Does a Promissory Note Need to Be Notarized? Legal Insights and Requirements

 What are the benefits of notarizing a promissory note?

 Notarization enhances security against forgery, increases credibility in court, and helps prevent disputes over signature authenticity.
-It provides peace of mind for both the lender and borrower.
+It provides peace of mind for both the lender and the borrower.

 How does the relationship between the lender and borrower affect the need for notarization?